remyeltorro/remyeltorro.github.io/_pages/about.md

 <strong>Post-doctoral researcher @ Centre Interdisciplinaire de Nanosciences de Marseille (<a href="https://www.cinam.univ-mrs.fr/cinam/">CINaM</a>) (June-July 2024)</strong>

 * Software development and maintenance ([Celldetective](https://github.com/remyeltorro/celldetective))
-* Development of appropriate benchmarks to test segmentation, classification and regression performance of traditional and Deep-learning models on test data
+* Development of appropriate benchmarks to test segmentation (double scoring on detection accuracy and segmentation quality over cells with non ambiguous area), classification and regression performance of traditional and Deep-learning models on test data
-* Design of cell pair measurements.
-Develop a viewer and annotator for cell pairs
+* Internship supervision to design cell pair descriptors and a PyQt viewer to interact with cell pairs

 <strong>Ph.D. candidate @ Laboratoire Adhésion & Inflammation (<a href="https://labadhesioninflammation.org/">LAI</a>) and CINaM (September 2020 - April 2024)</strong>

-* Development of a versatile method to study the effect of biological conditions on immune cell interactions with cancer cells or biomimetic surfaces.
-Single-cell resolution for mixed cell populations imaged using various optical microscopy techniques (brightfield, reflection interference, fluorescence...).
-Event formulation adapted to the system (death, spreading...).
+* **Data analysis**: quantified and modelled the increase in immune to cancer cell kill rate with new antibodies, from optical microscopy images
+* **Scientific discovery**: described and measured the spreading decision rate of immune cells on antibody-covered surfaces, that correlates with kill rate
+* **Technical but accessible**: created [Celldetective](https://github.com/remyeltorro/celldetective), a versatile software (Python package & PyQt GUI) developed organically with and for collaborators to perform the above-mentioned studies autonomously.
+Involved in several projects (see below).
+Go-to person to design analysis pipelines (scripts, [ImageJ macros](https://github.com/remyeltorro/macros-imagej), notebooks, GUI)...

 ## Projects